AdaCore/learn/content/courses/ada-idioms/chapters/type_punning.rst

 not sufficient for clients of that object.
 Normally that situation would indicate a design error, but not necessarily.

-For example, a device driver that receives external data, such as a network or serial I/O driver, typically presents incoming data to clients as arrays of raw bytes.
+Consider a device driver that receives external data, such as a network or serial I/O driver.
+Typically the driver presents incoming data to clients as arrays of raw bytes.
 That's how the data enter the receiving machine, so that's the most natural representation at the lowest level of the device driver code.
 However, that representation is not likely sufficient for the higher-level clients.